-Red Zone Green
+Red Zone Tabling

 The first six weeks of a semester, particularly in the fall semester, is when the highest amount of sexual assaults take place on a college campus.
 To encourage students to be active bystanders during this time, we table with a “What Would You Do?”
 Conversation wheel.
 This wheel has questions and conversation prompts that challenge participants to think through their bystander strategies.
 During these tables, we also offer Title IX resources and off-campus resources.

 The Consent Bar offers Mocktails to Start a Conversation.
-Able to cater to any event, PACT has created a menu of mocktails with names such as “Can I kiss you?” or “Can I take your pants off?” with the aim of destigmatizing and normalizing conversation around sex and consent.
+Able to cater to any event, PACT has created a menu of mocktails with names such as “Can I kiss you?” or “Can I take your pants off?” with the aim of destigmatizing and normalizing conversations around sex and consent.
 If you can say it to order a drink, you can certainly say it to your partner!

 Take Back the Night